Limits of stable maps in a semi-stable degeneration: Rational curves in a pencil of cubic surfaces

 In the degeneration formula (\ref{Formula_e}), imposing two generic point constraints in $X_1$ and $X_2$ on the image of the two marked points fixes $\ell_1$ and $\ell_2$.
 Then the slope condition above fixes $\ell_3$.
-Therefore, since $m(\Gamma)\!=\!3$ and $\aut(\Gamma)\!=\!1$, the contribution of such a star-shaped log map to the GW count of degree $3$ rational curves in a smooth cubic surface passing through two generic points is $3$. \\
+Therefore, since $m(\Gamma)\!=\!3$ and $\aut(\Gamma)\!=\!1$, the contribution of such a star-shaped log map to the GW count of degree $3$ rational curves in a smooth cubic surface passing through two generic points is $3$.
+Together with the other $81$ classical-type curves, we recover the $2$-point degree $3$ genus $0$ GW invariant of cubic surface which is $84$. \\